 2. What about tax deductions?

-First, the standard deduction doubled with the 2017 Tax Cuts and Jobs Act.
-As a taxpayer, you can deduct the greater of the standard deduction ($15,000 for individuals, or $30,000 for joint filers in 2025) or itemized deductions.
-With an increased standard deduction, this means you need more “other deductions” to surpass this amount.
+First, the standard deduction remains relatively high.
+As a taxpayer, you can deduct the greater of the standard deduction ($16,100 for single individuals, or $32,200 for joint filers in 2026) or itemized deductions.
+With a high standard deduction, this means you still need enough “other deductions” to surpass this amount.

 3. Don’t forget about the budget!